yannickl88/di-react/README.md

 This allows for more clean tests, where you can test the service with another implementation of the `ConnectionInterface`, while in your application you get the `FetchConnection`.

 ### Value dependencies
-In the cases, you might need dependencies that are not services, but values, this can be done using `InjectionToken` values.
+In other cases, you might need dependencies that are not services, but values, this can be done using `InjectionToken` values.
 These let you specify the value or factory how to be created.
 You can then use the `@Inject()` decorator on the constructor arguments to let the container know to use the injection token instead of a service reference.

 Creating a token with a value.
 ```typescript